-Instrumental Transcommunication (ITC) refers to methods that use audio or video equipment to obtain recordings that some believe demonstrate communication from deceased persons or other entities.
+Instrumental Transcommunication (ITC) refers to methods that use audio or video equipment to obtain recordings that some believe demonstrate communication from deceased persons, ghosts, or other entities.
 One example of ITC is Electronic Voice Phenomena (EVP).
 Another method that has been developed in recent years involves techniques for making video recordings that may include unexplained images of faces or figures.
 Such methods are known as Video Instrumental Transcommunication, or VIdeo ITC.

 The Klaus Schreiber Method